Unnoen/UntypedJSON/README.md

 It supports nested classes, arrays, null/undefined values, has type safety and the ability to create custom deserializers and serializers.

+It also has support for Mixins, so you can extend (multiple!) classes and override properties.

 Designed to be lightweight with no dependencies.
 Your bundler will thank you.

 Offers both CommonJS and ES Module builds, so you can use it with Node.js, Webpack, Rollup, Parcel, Vite etc.